-In every household, at one point or another, a purging of toys happens.
-Maybe it’s a seasonal cleaning or just an itch to donate.
-Regardless of the reason, when the time comes to cleanse the toy box, you may want to think twice before tossing the Lego Duplos, Bristle Blocks, or whatever form of building blocks you happen to have on hand.
+When the time comes to refresh your little one’s toy box, you may want to think twice before tossing the Lego Duplos, Bristle Blocks, wooden shapes, or whatever form of building blocks you happen to have on hand.
 While these blocks may appear to be an ordinary toy, they’re really much more than that!
 Building blocks, or any form of solid shapes that are used to construct something, offer a wide variety of benefits for little ones – one of the reasons they show up in many of our BabySparks activities.

 Studies show that building blocks can: